geoserver/geoserver/doc/en/developer/source/policies/security.rst

 When contacted by an external party on geoserver-security email list:

-1. Engage with reporter as normal to determine if the issue is reproducible, and access vulnerability.
+1. Engage with the reporter as normal to determine if the issue is reproducible, and assess vulnerability.

    * For known issues we can add the reporter to an existing CVE, and indicate the assessment for their review.

-   * For new issues we can work with reporter, and create a CVE (as below), and assess the vulnerability with the reporters input.
+   * For new issues we can work with the reporter, and create a CVE (as below), and assess the vulnerability with the reporter's input.

 2. The same approach is used for "triage" reports made directly to the security advisory list.